 ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
 Card ERROR There is something wrong with the memory card.
-Turn of camera, remove the memory card and then reload it into camera.
-If this message re-appears when you turn the camera back on, format the memory card (page 104).
+Turn off the camera, remove the memory card and then reload it into the camera.
+If this message re-appears when you turn the camera back on, format the memory card (page 102).
 IMPORTANT! • Formatting a memory card deletes all its files.
-Before formatting, try transferring recoverable files to a comp or some other storage device.
-Connecting to the network Camera power was turned off while image data was being copied to a computer or other device using a FlashAir card or an Eye-Fi card (pages 90, 92).
+Before formatting, try transferring recoverable files to a computer or some other storage device.
 File could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 29).
+If you want to record more, delete files you no longer need (page 28).
 Images are being transferred.
 Stop transfer and turn off power?
-You are attempting to turn off power while image data is LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
+You are attempting to turn off power while image data is being transferred using the Eye-Fi card (page 90).
+LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
 Memory Full Memory is full with images you recorded and/or files saved by editing operations.
-Delete files you no longer need (page 29).
+Delete files you no longer need (page 28).
 Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.
 RETRY POWER ON The lens came into contact with an obstruction while moving.
 The camera will turn off automatically when this message appears.
 Remove the obstruction and turn power back on again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO authorized service center.

 The card is locked.
 The LOCK switch of the SD, SDHC, or SDXC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
-There are no files in built-in memory or on the memory card.
-This card is not formatted.
-The memory card loaded in the camera is not formatted.
-Format the memory card (page 104).
+There are no files in built-in memory or on the m This card is not formatted.
+The memory card loaded in the camera is not for Format the memory card (page 102).
 This file cannot be played.
 The file you are trying to access is corrupted or is a type that cannot be displayed by this camera.
 This function cannot be used.
-This message will appear part way through an operation when you attempt to use a function that is not allowed in combination with another function.
+This message will appear part way through an open when you attempt to use a function that is not allow combination with another function.

-Number of Snapshots/Movie Recording Time/ Voice Recording Time
+Number of Snapshots/Movie Recording Time/Voice Recording Time